pankaj-14oct/CakesBuyPlatform/replit.md

 ## Recent Changes
 - **2025-01-19**: Added image field to addons table for single primary image support (in addition to existing images array)
+- **2025-01-19**: Added image field to addon schema and admin forms - admins can now add image URLs when creating/editing addons
 - **2025-01-19**: Migration to Replit completed successfully - all services operational with database connectivity
 - **2025-01-19**: Added 3 sample orders with various addon combinations for testing and demonstration
 - **2025-01-19**: Updated vendor dashboard to full width display with admin-set vendor pricing - vendors now see their assigned prices instead of original customer prices, with proper addon pricing calculations